MastaChicken/Group-Project/frontend/README.md

 `$ npm install`

-This should install all the dependencies listed in the `package.json` file.
+This should install all the dependencies listed in the `package.json` file, including the TypeScript compiler.

-The `src` folder is where the CSS and JS is stored.
+The `src` folder is where the CSS, JS and TS is stored.

+Using TypeScript for writing modules is preferred due to its type checker, however, using JavaScript is also acceptable.

 ## Serve